sarietta/theoputer-blog/content/posts/ram.md

 PS
 ```

-> Note: These microcode instructions are not real in the sense there
+> Note: These microcode instructions are not real in the sense that there
   is no actual assembly language that understands them.
 They are just
   demonstrative.